kevinmitchell36/NoConfuseBool/README.md

 }

 ```
 which translates to false since both side of an && operator must be true.
+I will then repeat this scenerio interchanging 'or' and 'and' while 'coming home with' one, the other, or both.
 NoConfuseBool is my way of translating a difficult concept into a real world analogy using c# code.
 Enjoy!